helenbeatriz/ecommerce/README.md

 - `category_id` (PK)
 - `category_name`

-This database schema represents the core entities and relationships for a dog shop, allowing you to manage information about dogs, customers, orders, reviews, and more.
+This database schema represents the core entities and relationships for a dog shop, allowing you to manage information about dogs, customers, orders, reviews.

 <img src="">